-- If you want to obtain a license for the use of a film or television clip, contact the Screen Actors Guild-AFTRA to locate the performer’s agent.
+- If you want to obtain a license to use a film or television clip, contact the Screen Actors Guild-AFTRA to locate the performer’s agent.
 The copyright owner of the film will usually be identified at the beginning of the film and in the copyright notice at the end of the film with the credits.
 The copyright notice will also appear on the DVD box.

 If you intend to transform the work, you might fall within the Fair Use exception and not need permission to use the music or film clip.
 Fair Use is a rather complicated area of law.
 Often it is hard to figure out what is considered Fair Use and what is not.

-The courts use a number of factors to determine if a particular use of copyright protected material is considered fair (like the purpose and character of the use, the nature of the copyright protected work, the amount and substantiality of the part taken, and the effect of the use on the market).
+The courts use a number of factors to determine if a particular use of copyright-protected material is considered fair (like the purpose and character of the use, the nature of the copyright-protected work, the amount and substantiality of the part taken, and the effect of the use on the market).
 In general, if you are using a music or film clip for educational, research, commentary, or non-profit purposes, or if you are transforming the clip to create a new meaning, then your use of the clip is considered Fair Use.
 Most courts consider a commercial use as less deserving of a Fair Use exemption than a non-commercial use.
-A book trailer delivered to the public would be a commercial use.
+A book trailer delivered to the public would be for commercial use.

 Additional points for book trailers

-- Whoever creates your book trailer (professional or friend), make sure you have a signed agreement that you own the rights to the work.
+- Whoever creates your book trailer (professional or friend), ensure you have a signed agreement that you own the rights to the work.
 See my earlier post on Work Made For Hire contracts.